 Saline Breast Implants@headingTag>

-Saline implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
+Saline breast implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
 Because these implants are filled with a sterile saltwater solution, any potential leakage does not pose a threat as the solution is safely absorbed by the body.
 Saline implants also cost less than the silicone type.
 One of the disadvantages of saline implants is that in some cases, rippling can appear.
 This is especially something to consider for women who are thin and have low breast tissue.
 Those who opt for this type of implant must be at least 18 years old.